WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 Assumptions
 -----------

-In this framework, we assume an underlying web of trust represented as a directed graph.
-Each edge in the graph represents a *trust link* - a statement that one node trusts another.
+In this framework, we assume an underlying web of trust that is represented as a directed graph.
+Each edge in the graph represents a *trust link*: a statement that one node trusts another.
 These links may be weighted or unweighted, depending on the implementation.
 This web of trust may be created explicitly (e.g. by explicit statements among users) or it may